Did you know 2 children die of poisoning every day?

 - Read labels.
 Never let young children take medications unsupervised.
 Read the warnings and follow all directions carefully when giving medicines to your child.

 - Get rid of poisons you aren’t using.
-Keeping expired or unused products around the house only increases the risk of accidental exposure.
+Keeping expired or unused products around the house only increase the risk of accidental exposure.
 Find local resources for properly disposing of outdated medications, vitamins and supplements.

 - Know when to call for help.
 Program the Poison Control number into your phone: 1-800-222-1222.
 In the event of poison exposure, call Poison Control if the victim is still awake and alert, and call 911 if they are unconscious or not breathing.